| Internet-Draft | Mission Mandate | August 2026 |

 published key material (Section 4) and verify the JWS

 signature.
-Confirm mission.issuer equals iss.¶
+Confirm mission.issuer equals iss.
+Where the issuer

 Issuer trust.
 Decide by local policy or configured trust